DigitalPublishingToolkit/OurCommons/md/17BollierEtAl.md

 Bruno Latour would put it.
 An example: when we think of nature as a resource to be used for our purposes, we imply that it is separated from us!
-Framed that way, everything comes down to a management problem – the mangement of some*thing*.
-And then we manage and manage and at the end of the day, we get burned out, suffering from that cultivated seperation.
+Framed that way, everything comes down to a management problem – the management of some*thing*.
+And then we manage and manage and at the end of the day, we get burned out, suffering from that cultivated separation.
 So, the root cause of the problems mentioned by Michel, and of many other problems, is that we ignore the most important element that makes us truly thrive: relatedness, connection.